Have you ever wondered why some businesses get additional links below their main URL in Google search results?

 They are what are called Sitelinks and consist of up to 6 additional links for brands or publishers when you search for them on Google.
-Sitelinks deep link to other pages in your site, helping users to quickly navigate to other useful pages your site.
+Sitelinks deep link to other pages in your site, helping users to quickly navigate to other useful pages on your site.

 Google displays sitelinks for search results for brands and major publishers, and not usually for other searches.
 In other words, you would need to be searching for a business or a known brand.

 They appear on desktop Google search as well as on mobile.

 Only one site in any one search result page will be displayed with sitelinks.
 They will be displayed for the number 1 ranking organic search only, just below the sponsored ads and rich snippets.